DaftDeveloper/FileArchiver/README.md

 # Features

 * Copies all files in source directory/subdirectories to destination directory.
-* Destination files will be copied using the pattern ROOT\yyyy-DD-mm\yyyyMMdd-HHmmss_<Original Filename>
+* Destination files will be copied using the pattern ROOT\yyyy-DD-mm\yyyyMMdd-HHmmss_OriginalFilenameAndExtension
 * Uses Task Parallel Library (TPL) with -p argument to make better use of multi-core systems.

 # Future Enhancements